bosun-ai/swiftide-docker-executor/README.md

 * The service is published on docker hub, and can also be used in other contexts (i.e. kubernetes)
 * Indexing files streaming, remotely, into a Swiftide indexing pipeline
 * Opt-in buildkit for faster builds
+* Supports running *inside* Compose by self discovering the network

 ## Loading files into a Swiftide indexing pipeline